Amy Rose : Le guide complet du personnage emblématique de Sonic

 FAQ

 • Does Amy really love Sonic?
-Yes, her attachment to Sonic is a recurring trait since Sonic CD .
+Yes, her attachment to Sonic has been a recurring trait since Sonic CD.

-• Is Amy just a character "to be saved"?
-No, from Sonic Adventure onwards she becomes fully playable and autonomous .
+• Is Amy just a "damsel in distress" character?
+No, starting with Sonic Adventure she becomes fully playable and autonomous.

-• Where does the Piko Piko hammer come from?
-It was popularized in Sonic the Fighters and then became his signature weapon .
+• Where does the Piko Piko Hammer come from?
+It was popularized in Sonic the Fighters and then became her signature weapon.

 • Is Amy a hedgehog?
-Yes, she's the female counterpart to Sonic's design.
+Yes, she is the female counterpart to Sonic's design.

 • Is she still seen in recent games?
 Yes, she appears in modern productions like Sonic Frontiers and recent animated series.